Jaseci-Labs/jaseci/docs/docs/learn/introduction.md

 <h1 style="color: orange; font-weight: bold; text-align: center;">Tour to Jac</h1>

-# All of Python Plus More Phylosophy
+## Python Superset Phylosophy: All of Python Plus More

 Jac is a drop-in replacement for Python and supersets Python, much like Typescript supersets Javascript or C++ supersets C. It extends Python's semantics while maintaining full interoperability with the Python ecosystem, introducing cutting-edge abstractions designed to minimize complexity and embrace AI-forward development.

 ```jac